Taxing carbon at borders becomes a reality

 The different past phases of the ETS and the planned follow-up with the Carbon Border Adjustment Mechanism (CBAM).
 Source: Anna Creti and Marc Baudry, Climate Economics Chair

 Following the Green Deal and the launch of the Fit for 55 package reforms by the European Commission, the MACF is on track and the transitional phase should really start in October 2023.
 Several aspects will need to be monitored.
 If non-EU companies subject to the MACF do not have to acquire allowances on the ETS, they must nevertheless properly account for their emissions, which will require a certain rigor (benchmark, control).
-There is also the question of “reshuffling”, i.e. shifting carbon leakage downstream from the value chains: this could be, for example, a drop in steel imports subject to the MACF by deferring them to imports of finished products (such as piping) which are not subject to it.
+There is also the question of “reshuffling”, i.e. shifting carbon leakage downstream from the value chains: this might be, for example, a drop in steel imports subject to the MACF by deferring them to imports of finished products (such as piping) which are not subject to it.
 “It is expected to imagine this phenomenon, for which we can design additional mechanisms if necessary.
-It seems to me more important to gauge the impact of the MACF on the smallest developing countries: if necessary, under the principle of common but differentiated responsibilities of the Paris Agreement, part of the revenue from the mechanism could be devoted to the decarbonization assistance fund for developing countries” says Anna Creti.
+It seems to me more important to gauge the impact of the MACF on the smallest developing countries: if necessary, under the principle of common but differentiated responsibilities of the Paris Agreement, part of the revenue from the mechanism might be devoted to the decarbonization assistance fund for developing countries” says Anna Creti.
 And the specialist adds that we must above all see the positive aspect of the carbon border adjustment mechanism: it will encourage companies outside the EU to reduce the carbon content of their products by 2026; and, by ending free allocations from the ETS, it will push for the acceleration of decarbonisation in the European Union.

 1682258259